 - The Starscream:

 - But of course.
 His reputation is so well known at this point, it's practically no surprise that nobody else trusts him, even when he's practically begging for help.
+Even people who don't know him, like Venkman, almost immediately recognize what kind of a personality he has and act accordingly.

 - Tellingly, his second act in the entire story (after ineffectually shooting Gozer) is a fleeting thought about what could possibly be mighty enough to destroy Cybertron: a gigantic Starscream with a necklace made from the heads of Jetfire, Shockwave, Megatron, Optimus Prime, and the Matrix of Leadership, and wearing his crown and cape from The Movie's coronation scene.

-- Take That: When on the job, Winston mentions he's a big Dodgers fan.
+- Take That!: When on the job, Winston mentions he's a big Dodgers fan.
 Peter mentions that there's "two and a half perfectly good teams within 100 miles."
 It's not clear whether or not he's referring to the Yankees or the Mets, or one of the minor league teams, but he's clearly not a fan of one of them.

 - Time Dissonance: Four million years pass onboard The Ark, but nary a thought is given to it by their crew.